Claremont Topology Seminar

 Founded 1989

 The Claremont Topology Seminar meets in person on Tuesdays from 3:00-4:30 pm in Estella 2099 in FALL 2024 at the Pomona College Campus of the Claremont Colleges.
 Estella Laboratory is located on the NE corner of College Avenue and 6th Street.
-Following the talk we go for coffee/tea in downtown Claremont.
+Following the talks, we go for coffee/tea in downtown Claremont.
 Sometimes we meet a little later and then go to dinner.
 (Look for special times on the calendar.)
 Click HERE for a map of the Pomona Campus.

 Parking on College Avenue is free.